|

 quite grim – we are watching a show about a well-meaning mass murderer,

+after all.
 Our San Fran deities have also sent

 word that Cartoon Network will be running Death Note starting October 20th